thosgood/this-weeks-finds/markdown/1-50/week26.md

 direction, and hence unable to account for temporal asymmetry.
-And writers who did notice this mistake commonly fell for another: recognising the need to justify the double standard - the application of the arguments in question \`towards the future' but not \`towards the past' - they appealed to additional premisses, without noticing that in order to do the job, these additions must effectively embody the very temporal asymmetry which was problematic in the first place.
-To assume the uncorrelated nature of initial particle motions (or incoming
-\`external influences'), for example, is simply to move the problem from one place to another.
+And writers who did notice this mistake commonly fell for another: recognising the need to justify the double standard - the application of the arguments in question 'towards the future' but not 'towards the past' - they appealed to additional premisses, without noticing that in order to do the job, these additions must effectively embody the very temporal asymmetry which was problematic in the first place.
+To assume the uncorrelated nature of initial particle motions (or incoming 'external influences'), for example, is simply to move the problem from one place to another.
 (It may *look* less mysterious as a result, but this is no real indication of progress.
 The fundamental lesson of these endeavours is that much of what needs to be explained about